-- frequency domain techniques - manual loop-shaping key idea: modification of the controller such that the open-loop is made according to specifications [51].
+- frequency domain techniques - manual loop-shaping key idea: modification of the controller such that the open-loop is made according to specifications [52].

 This works well because the open loop transfer function is linearly dependent of the controller.
-Different techniques for open loop shaping lurie02'system'archit'trades'using'bode

 However, the specifications are given in terms of the final system performance, i.e. as closed-loop specifications.